Intsia bijuga: Etymology

 The derivation of the genus name Intsia is uncertain, but it has been suggested it may come from the Malayalam name for Acacia intsia.
-The species epithet bijuga is from the Latin words bi (two) and jugus (paired), and is a reference to the (usually) two pairs of leaflets in the compound leaf.
+The species epithet bijuga is from the Latin words bi (two) and jugus (paired), and is a reference to the two pairs of leaflets in the compound leaf.

 Vernacular names

-Due to the wide distribution of this species, spanning many different language and cultural areas, there are many common names for this tree.
-Some of these names are Borneo teak, intsia, Johnstone River teak, Moluccan ironwood, Pacific teak, scrub mahogany and teak in English; and bendora, ifit, ipil, kayu besi, kwila, melila, merbau asam, merbau ayer, merbau ipil, tashiro-mame, and vesi in other languages across its range.
+Due to the wide distribution of this species, spanning many different language and cultural areas, many common names exist.
+They include Borneo teak, intsia, Johnstone River teak, Moluccan ironwood, Pacific teak, scrub mahogany and teak in English; and natora, bendora, ifit, ipil, kayu besi, kwila, melila, merbau asam, merbau ayer, merbau ipil, tashiro-mame, and vesi in other languages across its range.

 Distribution and habitat

 The natural range of Intsia bijuga is, in broad terms, the Indo-Pacific region.
 It is native to Tanzania in Africa; the Chagos Archipelago, Madagascar, Mauritius and the Seychelles in the western Indian Ocean; Bangladesh, India and Sri Lanka in the Indian subcontinent; Andaman Islands, Cambodia, Myanmar, Nicobar Islands, Thailand and Vietnam in Indo-China; Taiwan in the South China Sea; Borneo, Java, Malaysia, Maluku, the Philippines, Sulawesi and Sumatra in Malesia; the Bismarck Archipelago, New Guinea and the Solomon Islands in Papuasia; the Northern Territory and Queensland in Australia; and the Caroline Islands, Fiji, the Marianas, the Marshall Islands, New Caledonia, Palau, Samoa, Santa Cruz Islands, Tonga and Vanuatu in the western Pacific Ocean.

 The species is mostly coastal and inhabits beach forest and the upper reaches of mangrove forest, but it can also be found in rainforest and may even occur up to 600 m altitude.